swiss-territorial-data-lab/proj-dqry/config/README.md

 Specify the **zoom level** _z_.
 The zoom level will act on the tiles size (and so tiles number) and on the pixel resolution.
 We advise to use zoom level between 16 (1.6 m/px) and 17 (0.8 m/px) to perform quarries detection.
 The **srs** key provides the working geographical frame to ensure all the input data are compatible together.

+Tiles not intersecting labels (_i.e._ empty tiles) can be randomly defined and added to the dataset for model training by enabling **empty_tiles**.
+The fraction (relative to initial tiles dataset) of empty tiles to add can be specified (_i.e._ tiles_frac: 0.5) and the bound area for the selection as well:

+For the quarries example:

+    [Bound_Shapefile] = switzerland_border.shp

 Then, by running `generate_tilesets.py` the images will be downloaded from _WMTS_ server according to the tiles characteristics defined previously.
 A _XYZ_ connector is used to access _SWISSIMAGE_ for a given year.
 Be careful to set the desired year **[YEAR]** in the **url** present in the config file:

       https://wmts.geo.admin.ch/1.0.0/ch.swisstopo.swissimage-product/default/[YEAR]/3857/{z}/{x}/{y}.jpeg

 A **debug mode** can be activated in order to run the script on a sub set of images to perform some test.
 The number of images sampled is hard coded in the script `generate_tileset.py` of `object-detector`.
 The images will be split in three datasets: _trn_ (70%), _tst_ (15%) and _val_ (15%) to perform the training.
 The ground truth with reviewed labels is provided as input.

+The addition of empty tiles (`prepare_data.py`) to the datasets can be specified with **add_trn_frac** setting the proportion of empty tiles to add to the training dataset.
+The remaing tiles will be split in half to the test and validation datasets.

 The algorithm is trained with the script `train_model.py` calling _detectron2_ algorithm.
 For object detection, instance segmentation is used `COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_1x.yaml`.
 The model characteristics can be tuned by modifying parameters in `detectron2_config_dqry.yaml`.
 Especially pay attention to the **MAX_ITER** and **STEPS** values (Last **STEPS** < **MAX_ITER**).
 Choose a number of iterations to ensure robust model training.
 The model training evolution can be monitored with a `tensorboard`.
 The library `PyTorch` must be installed (installed and activated in the virtual environment).